How to Be More Empathetic

 - gain a fuller picture of an issue, leading to better choices and results

-- make D styles more approachable
+- D styles more approachable

 - C styles less likely to get frustrated with others, and